When you call 911, where do the police/fire/ambulance go ?

 Fast forward to today, when many carriers don’t even route single-zero operator calls anymore, but 911 access is nearly ubiquitous, and almost 9 out of 10 calls to 911 are made from cell phones, which can move any where at any time.
 Now where does the ambulance go ?
 Satellite GPS works great outside but is usually not very reliable inside large buildings.
 And relying on cell tower accuracy can put you off by hundreds of yards, indoors or out.

 Even further outliers are VoiP phones and ioT devices, which connect from any where on the internet, presenting even more geographical challenges.
 The first challenge is one of remembering to update your physical street address for E911 with your SIP trunking provider whenever you move.
-Although some providers offer public-facing web forms for making this as easy as possible, and Penguin PBX Solutions offers handy handset stickers, any changes can still take time to propagate.
+Although some providers offer public-facing web forms for making this as easy as possible, and Penguin PBX Solutions offers handy handset stickers (PDF), any changes can still take time to propagate.

 The worst case scenarios involve loss of life due to misdirected emergency services going to an old address.